The Jews of France in the Holocaust

 Jewish internees, Drancy camp (Seine-Saint-Denis).
 France, 12/1942. © Shoah Memorial

 This story is close to us, it took place in our country, in our cities and villages, then tragically continued in the killing centers erected by the Nazis in Poland, in the heart of Europe.
-It’s up to all of us to appropriate, live and build with this crime, and despite this crime.
+It’s up to all of us to appropriate it, to live and build with this crime, and despite this crime.
 It is also up to all of us to use the history of the Shoah, without distorting it, without trivializing it, without instrumentalizing it, in order to question our present and preserve the future of our freedoms.

 to read